vikashmobileclinic/AndroidSpyServer/README.md

     4. save the file
     5. run `pm2 restart all`

-8. in your browser navigate to `http://<SERVER IP or URL>:22533`
+8. in your browser navigate to `http://<SERVER IP or URL

 It's recommended to run VikashSPY behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)

 ## Happy Hacking

 ## Disclaimer
-<b>XploitWizer Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>VMCSpy Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
 XploitSPY is built for Educational Purpose.
 Use at your own Risk.</b>

 <br>